Srinivas11789/Brother/README.md

 ### Caveat or Things to Look out for

 * `Real devices VS Emulators`
   - The emulators network is not exposed directly to LAN so the `printer detection` wont work.
-In that case hardocde the methodChannel calls with the IP Address of the printer and corresponding model number + label size.
+In that case hardcode the methodChannel calls with the IP Address of the printer and corresponding model number + label size.

 * Printer must be connected to the same wireless network the device is ( real device )